Sleep and Muscle Growth: Boost Recovery

 While this advice certainly is valuable, it fails to mention the third vitally important aspect of muscle growth and recovery -- SLEEP.

-Sleep is essential to muscle growth, and in more ways than you can probably imagine.
-It’s that time when you body restores itself and repairs all the damage induced by your active lifestyle.
+Sleep is essential to sleep and muscle growth, and in more ways than you can probably imagine.
+It’s that time when your body restores itself and repairs all the damage induced by your active lifestyle.
 It also helps recharge the mind, so that you can be more productive and “with it” in all of your daily activities, including your training.

 But how exactly does sleep translate to bigger, stronger mind and muscles?